elnahueeeee/BioScraPyer/README.md

 - open the notebook in colab
 - insert an ngrok token
 - execute the notebook
-- when its ready open the txt in colab and copy the url
+- when its ready copy the ngrok url in colab
 - paste the url in main.py
 - execute main